jimburton/M269/tutorials/practice-block-two/README.md

    Suppose we have an unsorted collection, `C`, where `n` is the number of elements in `C`.
 Bubble Sort begins by comparing the first element of `C`, `a`, to the second, `b`.
-If `a` is greater than `b`, we swap their values.
+If `a` is greater than `b`, we swap them.
 Then we compare the second element, `b`, to the third element, `c`.
 Again, if `b` is greater than `c`, we swap.
 We carry on in this way to the end of the collection, and call this the "first pass".
-By the end of the first pass the greatest element in the collection will have "bubbled up" all the way to the last position so we don't need to check it again.
+By the end of the first pass the greatest element in the collection will have "bubbled up" all the way to the last position, `n-1`, so we don't need to check it again.
 So on the first pass we loop from 0 to `n-1`.
 On the second pass we start again at the beginning and loop from 0 to `n-2`, and so on.
 Here is the pseudocode:

    ```
    procedure bubbleSort(A : list of sortable items)
        n := length(A)
        for i := 0 to n-1
            for j := 0 to n-i-1
                # if this pair is out of order
                if A[j] > A[j+1] then
                    # swap the values
                    swap(A[j], A[j+1]) # you need to decide how to do this
                end if
            end for
        end for
+       return A
    end procedure
    ```